 Your surgeon can determine if you are a good candidate for arm lift surgery during an initial consultation.

-Preparing for Arm Lift Surgery
+What to Expect with Arm Lift Surgery

 You will be provided specific instructions on how to prepare, including guidelines on eating and drinking, smoking and avoiding anti-inflammatory drugs, such as aspirin, that may interfere with the blood's ability to clot.